eclipse-ee4j/starter/rest-starter/README.md

   Note that GlassFish currently does not include an official Docker image.

 ## TomEE
 * To generate a sample Jakarta EE project with TomEE, please execute the following.
 Please ensure you have installed a [Java SE 8+ implementation](https://adoptium.net/?variant=openjdk8) and [Maven 3+](https://maven.apache.org/download.cgi) (we have tested with Java SE 8, Java SE 11 and Java SE 17).
+If you're running a Jakarta 9 project you must have installed at least [Java SE 11+ implementation](https://adoptium.net/?variant=openjdk11)

   ```
   mvn archetype:generate -DarchetypeGroupId="org.eclipse.starter" -DarchetypeArtifactId="jakarta-starter" -DarchetypeVersion="1.1.0-SNAPSHOT" -Druntime="tomee"
   ```

 * To run the generated project with TomEE, please execute the following from the project directory - named `jakartaee-cafe` by default.
 Please ensure you have installed a [Java SE 8+ implementation](https://adoptium.net/?variant=openjdk8) (we have tested with Java SE 8, Java SE 11 and Java SE 17).
-Note, the [Maven Wrapper](https://maven.apache.org/wrapper/) is already included in the project, so a Maven install is not actually needed.
+Note, the [Maven Wrapper](https://maven.apache.org/wrapper/) is already included in the project, so a Maven install is not actually needed.If you're running a Jakarta 9 project you must have installed at least [Java SE 11+ implementation](https://adoptium.net/?variant=openjdk11)

   ```
   ./mvnw clean package tomee:run